doki-theme/doki-theme-jetbrains/README.md

 ![Custom sticker](./assets/readmeAssets/custom_sticker.gif)

 **Ignore Scaling** allows you to bypass automatic application up-scaling, in order to display the sticker in its true dimensions.
+Mostly good getting around Windows' crummy image upscaling.

+**Hide on hover** when enabled, allows you to set the duration your mouse has to be hovered over the sticker before it hides.
+So you can see what was hiding behind it.
+There is also an action call `Hide on Hover` that you can invoke to toggle this functionality.

 #### Save Positioning

 Any stickers that are allowed to be positioned (all small stickers are positionable), allows you to save the relative position in a certain type of window.
 Just by `double-clicking` the sticker, stickers for that type of window will be saved for later use.

 Types of distinct windows: